vegaprotocol/specs/protocol/0046-DSRM-data_source_signed_message.md

 Signed messages are the first type of data from external data sources to be supported by Vega.
 See the [Data Sourcing spec](./0045-DSRC-data_sourcing.md) for more information on data sources in general and the data source framework.

-Signed message data sources introduce a Vega transaction that represents a data result that is validated by ensuring it is signed by a set of public keys provided as part of the _data source definition_.
+Signed message data sources introduce a Vega transaction that represents a data result that is validated by ensuring it is signed by a set of signing keys/addresses (signers) provided as part of the _data source definition_.
 Note the data supplied by the data source can be used when [settling a market at expiry](./0002-STTL-settlement.md) and in the future for any other purpose that requires a data source (such as risk or mark to market functionality), and as inputs to compounds/aggregate data sources.

 This spec adds:
 - a transaction that allows arbitrary signed data to be submitted to the Vega blockchain (creating a stream of data that can be matched against a data source definition or discarded if not matched)
-- a way to define a data source that validates these messages against the predefined set of allowable public keys and emits the data received by such a stream
+- a way to define a data source that validates these messages against the predefined set of allowable signers and emits the data received by such a stream

 Data can be submitted at any time.
 Not all data provided by the source needs to be used by a given consumer as the stream can be an input to a [filter data source definition](./0047-DSRF-data_source_filter.md) that will emit only wanted values, allowing a single stream of data from a signer to supply, for example, many markets.